Back to blog home

 Conclusion

 If you want to see great social media marketing results, it’s key to keep an eye on how things are going and figure out where you can improve.
-And these 11 essential social media metrics are just what you need to tweak your strategies and get even better results next time.
+And the above-mentioned social media metrics are just what you need to tweak your strategies and get even better results next time.

 However, managing social media while handling numerous other critical tasks can be overwhelming.
-Consequently, you might need to hire a marketing agency or social media experts, though this can be a significant expense.
+Start using Practina AI for your social media and watch your engagement boost.

 FAQs